areenberg/TranQNet/README.md

 double[][] dist = system.getMarginalDistributions();
 ```

-Get the expected number of customers in each queueing node.
+Get the expected number of customers within each queue node.

 ```
 double[] expValue = system.expectedCustomers();
 ```

-Get the probability of waiting on arrival at each queueing node.
+Get the probability of waiting on arrival at each queue node.

 ```
 double[] waitProb = system.waitingProbability();